nahomgebre57/NextCarshow/README.md

-If you prefer visual learning, this is the perfect resource for you.
-Follow our tutorial to learn how to build projects like these step-by-step in a beginner-friendly manner!

 ## <a name="introduction">🤖 Introduction</a>

 Developed with Next.js and leveraging its server-side rendering capabilities, the Car Showcase website presents various car types, showcasing comprehensive information in a well-designed format with advanced filtering and pagination support for an enhanced user experience.